 - About 18%, or 2.9 million students, were enrolled in graduate-level programs in the United States.

-To get a complete insight into college student enrollment statistics, check out the data provided below.
+To get a complete insight into college student enrollment statistics, check out the data below.

 Enrollment By Race Ethnicity